IsoNet-cryoET/IsoNet/tutorial/Example1.md

 isonet.py refine subtomo.star --gpuID 0,1 --result_dir demo_results
 ```

-The training time depends on the GPU performence.
-This example take **7 hours** on two Nvidia gtx1080 cards for 25 iterations.
+The training time depends on the GPU performance.
+This example takes **7 hours** on two Nvidia gtx1080 cards for 25 iterations.

 6. Predict

-All trained neural-net models after each itereation are stored in the results directory (**demo_results** in this example ) .
-Predict will imploy one of these models (typically models after 25~30 iterations, corresponding to denoise level between 0.15~0.20) to do missing wedge correction to the original tomogram (pp676-bin4-5i-demo_mask.mrc).
-In this demonstration, we use the model after 25 iteration.
+All trained neural-net models after each iteration are stored in the results directory (**demo_results** in this example ).
+Predict will employ one of these models (typically, those models after 25-30 iterations, corresponding to denoise levels between 0.15-0.20) to do missing wedge correction to the original tomogram (pp676-bin4-5i-demo_mask.mrc).
+In this demonstration, we use the model after 25 iterations.

 ```bash
 isonet.py predict tomograms.star demo_results/model_iter25.h5 --gpuID 0,1
 ```

-The predict time comsumption is much less than refinement step.
+The prediction time consumption is much less than the refinement step.
 This tomogram will take less than **2 minutes** to predict using two Nvidia gtx1080 cards.

 **Following is the GUI usage of IsoNet**

-0. Open a terminal window, type following to lauch the GUI
+0. Open a terminal window, type the following to launch the GUI

 ```
 isonet.py gui &